 1 Year 5 Years 10 Years

 Emerging Markets Core Equity Portfolio

-Return Before Taxes 16.04% 5.14% 3.89%
+Return Before Taxes 13.86% 11.43% 3.04%

-Return After Taxes on Distributions 15.22% 4.50% 3.36%
+Return After Taxes on Distributions 13.32% 10.78% 2.50%

-Return After Taxes on Distributions and Sale of Portfolio Shares 9.82% 3.85% 2.97%
+Return After Taxes on Distributions and Sale of Portfolio Shares 8.48% 8.93% 2.23%

 MSCI Emerging Markets Index (net dividends)

-(reflects no deduction for fees, expenses, or taxes on sales) 18.42% 5.61% 3.68%
+(reflects no deduction for fees, expenses, or taxes on sales) 18.31% 12.81% 3.63%

 Dimensional Fund Advisors LP serves as the investment advisor for the Emerging Markets Core Equity Portfolio.
-Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Emerging Markets Core Equity Portfolio.
-The following individuals are responsible for coordinating the day to day management of the Emerging Markets Core Equity Portfolio:
+Dimensional Fund Advisors Ltd. and DFA Australia Limited serve as the sub-advisors for the Portfolio.
+The following individuals are responsible for leading the day-to-day management of the Portfolio:

-- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Allen Pu, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015.
+- Jed S. Fogdall, Global Head of Portfolio Management, Chairman of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2010. - Allen Pu, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015 - Bhanu P. Singh, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015.

-- Bhanu P. Singh, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2015. - Mary T. Phillips, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2017. - William B. Collins-Dean, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2019.
+- Mary T. Phillips, Deputy Head of Portfolio Management, North America, member of the Investment Committee, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2017. - William B. Collins-Dean, Vice President and Senior Portfolio Manager of the Advisor, has been a portfolio manager of the Portfolio since 2019.

 Investors may purchase or redeem shares of the Emerging Markets Core Equity Portfolio on each day that the NYSE is scheduled to be open for business by first contacting the Portfolio's transfer agent at (888) 576-1167.
-Shareholders that invest in the Emerging Markets Core Equity Portfolio through a financial intermediary should contact their financial intermediary regarding purchase and redemption procedures.
-The Emerging Markets Core Equity Portfolio generally is available for investment only by institutional clients, clients of registered investment advisors, clients of financial institutions and a limited number of certain other investors as approved from time to time by the Advisor.
+Shareholders that invest in the Portfolio through a financial intermediary should contact their financial intermediary regarding purchase and redemption procedures.
+The Portfolio generally is available for investment only by institutional clients, clients of registered investment advisors, clients of financial institutions and a limited number of certain other investors as approved from time to time by the Advisor.
 All investments are subject to approval of the Advisor.